omeka/omeka-s-enduser/docs/modules/scripto.md

 On the Configuration page, enter the url for your MediaWiki API endpoint; this should be something like `<your mediawiki url>/api.php`.

-### Creating an item set
+### Create an item set
-The Scripto module uses item sets to manage the content coming to and from your Omeka installation.
+The Scripto module uses [item sets](../content/item-sets) to manage the content coming to and from your Omeka installation.

 Each Scripto project needs an item set with which it can synch.
 You can add items to this item set later if you need to.